eskups04/ParktTrack/README.md

 # ParktTrack
-ParkTrack is a C++ console-based parking system that uses struct and basic data structures to manage vehicle arrivals, slot assignment, ticket records, and exits.
-It applies a queue, vector, linked list, and hash table to demonstrate efficient and organized data handling.
+ParkTrack is a C++ console-based parking management system that handles vehicle entry, parking slot allocation, ticket issuing, and vehicle exits.
+It uses different data structures to organize and handle parking operations efficiently.